ggreer/geoff.greer.fm/_posts/2015-12-25-fsevents-tools-watch-a-directory-for-changes.md

 …and so on.

 Those who use GUI editors will likely recognize the value of `autorsync`.
 No longer will you have to ssh in and make changes using Vim or Emacs.
 Nor will you have to manually copy files or set up [sshfs](https://github.com/osxfuse/osxfuse/wiki/SSHFS).
-Just run one command and everything gets synced to the remote server.
+With one command, everything gets synced to the remote server.

 <br />